Eshant-Jha/ED5215_multi_agent-project/README.md

 ## Overview

-This project, part of the ED5215 course at IIT Madras, investigates a priority-based decentralized planner for multi-robot systems.
+This project, part of the ED5215 course(Jan-May,2023) at IIT Madras, investigates a priority-based decentralized planner for multi-robot systems.

 The primary objectives are-